 A baffle may be used between the mics to further reduce phase issues and increase stereo separation with the AB Technique.
 The two microphones can be positioned closer together when utilizing a baffle while maintaining a solid stereo image.
 Depending on how close the mics become, we could get into a Jecklin Disk or Modified Schneider Disk stereo miking technique.

 Recommended microphones: pair of Wunder Audio CM7 Supremas.

 The Decca Tree is a stereo miking technique that utilizes three omnidirectional microphones spaced apart in an isosceles triangle.
 It is the only 3-microphone technique on the list.

 The Decca Tree, as the name suggests, was invented by Decca Records.
-Since its inception is the 1950s, the Decca Tree has become a popular standard method of recording orchestras and symphonies stereo.
+Since its inception in the 1950s, the Decca Tree has become a popular standard method of recording orchestras and symphonies stereo.

 3 omnidirectional mics (identical mics are preferred) are needed for the Decca Tree.
 These mics are suspended roughly 10′ above the conductor’s head.
-The rear two microphones are 2 m (6.5′) apart with the centre mic 1.5 m (5′) in front of the rear mics in a triangle formation.
+The two rear microphones are 2 m (6.5′) apart, with the centre mic 1.5 m (5′) in front of the rear mics.
+Together, the 3 mics form in a triangle formation.
 See the following diagram: